AndrewSB/andrw-wave/README.md

 ### TODO

-1. preload assets somehow
+1. add more pages to the experience
-1. Handle animations better (isolate into a component?)
+1. add a favicon
-1. Handle state better
+1. robots.txt